 North Cambridge real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the North Cambridge neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1970 and 1999.

-In addition, if you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the North Cambridge neighborhood.
-This neighborhood is uniquely immersed with more "urban sophisticates" than 99.0% of neighborhoods across the country.
+Also, if you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the North Cambridge neighborhood.
+This neighborhood is uniquely immersed with more "urban sophisticates" than 98.5% of neighborhoods across the country.
 The people here truly stand out as a class among their own.
 They are an exclusive community characterized by refined tastes, cultural inclinations, and the means to live well.
 Urban sophisticates live a big city lifestyle, whether or not they live in or near a big city.
 They are educated executives or managers by week, and serial patrons of the arts by weekend.
 If this lifestyle pertains to you, than you'll certainly feel right at home in the North Cambridge neighborhood.
-In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for young, single professionals and highly educated executives.
+In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives and young, single professionals.

 In addition, being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the North Cambridge neighborhood is one of the most walkable neighborhoods in America.

-Did you know that the North Cambridge neighborhood has more British and Portuguese ancestry people living in it than nearly any neighborhood in America?
+Did you know that the North Cambridge neighborhood has more Portuguese and Lithuanian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.0% of this neighborhood's residents have British ancestry and 2.5% have Portuguese ancestry.
+In fact, 2.9% of this neighborhood's residents have Portuguese ancestry and 1.3% have Lithuanian ancestry.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the North Cambridge neighborhood is English, spoken by 80.0% of households.
-Other important languages spoken here include French, Spanish, Langs. of India and Chinese.
+The most common language spoken in the North Cambridge neighborhood is English, spoken by 74.6% of households.
+Other important languages spoken here include Langs. of India, French, Chinese and Spanish.

-In the North Cambridge neighborhood in Cambridge, MA, residents most commonly identify their ethnicity or ancestry as Irish (16.6%).
-There are also a number of people of German ancestry (12.7%), and residents who report English roots (10.1%), and some of the residents are also of Asian ancestry (9.9%), along with some Italian ancestry residents (8.7%), among others.
-In addition, 18.1% of the residents of this neighborhood were born in another country.
+In the North Cambridge neighborhood in Cambridge, MA, residents most commonly identify their ethnicity or ancestry as Irish (16.4%).
+There are also a number of people of Asian ancestry (14.1%), and residents who report English roots (12.0%), and some of the residents are also of German ancestry (10.6%), along with some Italian ancestry residents (8.7%), among others.
+In addition, 23.5% of the residents of this neighborhood were born in another country.

-Here most residents (36.1%) drive alone in a private automobile to get to work.
-In addition, quite a number also take the train to get to work (31.8%) and 11.5% of residents also bicycle for their daily commute.
+Here most residents (36.4%) drive alone in a private automobile to get to work.
+In addition, quite a number also take the train to get to work (33.2%) and 10.3% of residents also hop out the door and walk to work for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.

 Analytics built by: Location, Inc.